The Pillage of Rome (The Play)

 Outside the city of Ravenna.

 Honorius has arranged for a meeting with Alaric, about twelve kilometres from the city.
-As Alaric waits at the meeting place, Sarus, who is a sworn enemy of Ataulf and then allied to Honorius, attacks Alaric and his men, with a small Roman force accompanying him.
+As Alaric waits at the meeting place, Sarus, a sworn enemy of Ataulf and presently allied with Honorius, attacks Alaric and his men, accompanied by a small Roman force.

-Alaric survives the attack and, outraged at this treachery and tired of the past failures and humiliations of Honorius abates negotiating with him, and ponders returning to Rome to sack it anew.
+Alaric survives the attack and, outraged by this treachery and weary of Honorius’ past failures and betrayals, abandons further negotiation and contemplates sacking Rome anew.

 ALARIC.

-I cannot trust that conniving Honorius, any longer!
+I can no longer trust that conniving Honorius!

 VIDERIC.